abuehl/docs/no-implicit-import.md

 On first impression, this looks like a big inconvenience, but it gives users actually more control over what happens.

-This would break existing C++ code, but the alternatives are worse.
+This would break existing module implementation C++ code, but the alternatives are worse.

 Perhaps an additional short-hand could be introduced: